Skip to main content

 Best Practice

-Always pair IGNORE ERRORS with robust client-side validations and real-time balance checks to prevent unintended state changes.
+Always pair IGNORE_ERRORS with robust client-side validations and real-time balance checks to prevent unintended state changes.